-Such experiences are not the end point of work with ayahuasca; often they’re particularly intense pit-stops on the way to more complete healing.
+Such experiences are not the end point of work with ayahuasca.
+Often they’re particularly intense pit-stops on the way to more complete healing.
 Still, they’re highly uncomfortable and not uncommon.
-We may write them off as a bad ceremony, but I wonder if there’s more to the picture.
+We may write them off as a bad ceremony.
+However, I wonder if there’s more to the picture.

 “No Such Thing as a Bad Trip”

-He suggested that what we call a “bad trip” could be a reactivation of early childhood trauma—overwhelming experiences, infant and even prenatal, that are encoded not in the brain’s centers of cognitive memory (these don’t develop fully until 18–24 months of age) but directly into the body.
+He suggested that what we call a “bad trip” could be a reactivation of early childhood trauma.
+These can be overwhelming experiences, infant or even prenatal.
+They are encoded not in the brain’s centers of cognitive memory (these don’t develop fully until 18–24 months of age) but directly into the body.

 When these feelings erupt within an ayahuasca session, they can manifest as overwhelming sensations and emotions that seem unrelated to any known circumstance.
 Arising in disconnected, incoherent form, they’re unaccompanied by any sense of meaning.
-The chaotic nature of certain difficult ayahuasca experiences—overwhelming sensations, incomprehensible surges of powerful emotions like terror, grief, or despair—do indeed parallel the overwhelming feelings a small child might experience in trauma.
+The chaotic nature of certain difficult ayahuasca experiences can lead to overwhelming sensations, incomprehensible surges of powerful emotions like terror, grief, or despair.
+Correspondingly these emotions parallel the overwhelming feelings a small child might experience in trauma.

 To really understand how this can happen, it helps to look a little more deeply at infant neurology.
-A baby or small child can often bear an overwhelming experience if there’s some kind of holding environment—the sustained presence of a loving, attuned adult who can empathize with the child’s experience and serve as a bigger nervous system for the energies to pass through.
+A baby or small child can often bear an overwhelming experience, if there’s some kind of holding environment.
+The sustained presence of a loving, attuned adult who can empathize with the child’s experience and serve as a bigger nervous system for the energies to pass through works best.
 From attunement with this kind of presence, infants learn that they can endure difficult emotions, and that these will eventually pass.
-This is the cultivation of resilience: knowing you can move through distress and ultimately be okay.
+This is the cultivation of resilience.
+Knowing you can move through distress and ultimately be okay.

 Many children don’t have this secure holding environment or receive only a partial version of it.
-In these cases, the child resorts to more primal survival mechanisms—often a kind of shutoff or dissociation that stuffs away the overwhelming experience in the body and brain, so that it’s present, yet unconscious.
+In these cases, the child resorts to more primal survival mechanisms.
+These mechanisms are often a kind of shutoff or dissociation that stuffs away the overwhelming experience in the body and brain, so that it’s present, yet unconscious.
 It’s repressed because it’s literally unbearable.
 The child’s nervous system is simply not developed enough to survive the experience in full consciousness.

-This split between self and overwhelming experience forms the template for the imprint of trauma, the separation from Self/Other/God/Nature that so many of us struggle with, often not even knowing this is the effect of trauma, and feeling immense shame at our inadequacies.
+This split between self and overwhelming experience forms the template for the imprint of trauma.
+It forms the separation from Self/Other/God/Nature that so many of us struggle with.
+Often we don’t even know this is the effect of trauma, and the feeling of immense shame at our inadequacies.
 Disconnection is the essence of trauma.
 Ayahuasca, as an intrinsically connective agent, has the potential to heal.
 (I write more about this here: 6 Ways Ayahuasca Works Like a Good Trauma Therapist).

 Why Integration Support Is Crucial

-Ayahuasca is superb at opening up past trauma, but it doesn’t always resolve it in the space of a single night, or even a single retreat.
-This is where the need for trauma-specific integration support comes in.
-As an integration therapist, I find such support to be crucial in helping to calm the body and stabilize the nervous system, opening the system up so that one can integrate
+Ayahuasca and hallucinogenic therapy is superb at opening up past trauma.
+However, it doesn’t always resolve it in the space of a single night, or even a single retreat.
+Thus, this is where the need for trauma-specific integration support comes in.
+As an integration therapist, I find such support to be crucial in helping to calm the body and stabilize the nervous system.
+As a result, this opens the system up so that one can integrate

 Real, trained, human support allows you to make your way through difficult terrain with a modicum of grace and ease.
 Without it, difficulties can last long past the ceremony.
-Old issues you thought you’d worked through can flare up again, triggering depression, anxiety, fear, sleeplessness . . . it can be a rough ride.
+Old issues you thought you’d worked through can flare up again.
+This can trigger depression, anxiety, fear, and sleeplessness.
+In other words, it can be a rough ride.

 Me, I’ve had some hellish post-ceremony experiences that took weeks to resolve.
 Despite all my training and awareness—I’m a trauma therapist myself!—I couldn’t provide my own support.
 I needed skilled human contact from a different nervous system than mine, and it wasn’t available.
-This baptism by fire helped me understand firsthand the raw and terrifying instability of traumatic states opened up by ayahuasca and what it takes to come through them.
+This baptism by fire helped me understand firsthand the raw and terrifying instability of traumatic states opened up by ayahuasca.
+Above all, I learned what it takes to come through them.